dvirgiln/dvirgiln.github.io/_posts/2019-03-01-akka-streams-graphdsl-and-windowing.md

 ## Implementation

-We have to model exactly this Graph using the Akka Streams GraphDSL:
+We have to model exactly this Graph using the **Akka Streams GraphDSL**:

 <center><img src="/assets/images/akka/akka_streams_graphdsl.png"/></center>

-	Apparently it could seem to be so complex, but the Akka Streams Graph DSL simplify our work.
+	Apparently it could seem to be so complex, but the Akka Streams Graph DSL simplifies our work.
 As you can see the code start with one **Broadcast** operator and ended up in a **Merge** operator.
-Our graph will be a **FlowShape**, that means receiving one input streamand return one output stream.
+Our graph will be a **FlowShape**, that means receiving one input stream and returning one output stream.

-Before we enter into the GraphDSL implementation we need to define how to create a configuration that specifies:
+Before we enter into the GraphDSL implementation let's summarize the implementation requirements:
-* How to split the data
+* Define how to split the data
-* How to create features
+* Define how to create features
-* Window Frequency
+* Define the window frequency

 This is the Config class:
 ```